 Montessori Adolescent Program (MAP)

 Beechworth Secondary College is delighted to provide the Montessori Adolescent Program as an exciting education alternative for our community.
 The M.A.P. runs alongside the mainstream program at the College and is an opt-in program.
 A beautiful, specially renovated facility functions as an “adolescent house” and enables the program to be delivered in a truly authentic manner.
-Students are also creating a wonderful agricultural space that includes plans for a productive permaculture garden, wicking beds, hugelkulture gardens, chickens and proposed facilities for other small, productive animals such as goats, alpacas and dairy calves.
+Students are also creating a wonderful agricultural space that includes plans for a productive permaculture garden, wicking beds, hugelkulture gardens and chickens.
 You will quickly see that the work is always ongoing, real and valuable.

 Students in MAP are involved in real work that connects the head and the hands.
 They study civilisation through its origins in agriculture, they form a real community and engage with the wider local communities regularly, they manage small businesses where sale of produce and products bring in the fundamental mechanics of society, production and exchange, on which economic life is based.
 MAP has a strong environmental and sustainability ethos and students regularly escape to the great outdoors as their classroom.
 The syllabus includes Self Expression (creative and physical), Maths, Language Arts (English and a foreign language), Occupations (Science and real work), Humanities (History, Geography, Economics) and Micro-Economy.
 The areas of study often overlap and integrate with each in the way real life blurs the boundaries between disciplines.